 This is a dilemma many car accident victims face.
 Fortunately, it is a dilemma that comes with a very viable solution: Car accident lawsuit funding.
-NY Legal Funding offers this unique type of funding to help accident victims meet their basic living expenses while pursuing justice.
+Apex Legal Funding offers this unique type of funding to help accident victims meet their basic living expenses while pursuing justice.

 Though many people often refer to this type of funding as a car accident loan, it is not so much a loan as it is a cash advance.
 Moreover, the repayment terms differ drastically from that of a typical loan.

 Should you qualify for a car accident settlement loan, you can get peace of mind that comes with financial security at an otherwise difficult time in your life.
 More importantly, you can focus on your recovery without compromising your efforts to pursue your claim.

 The High Costs of a Motor Vehicle Accident